Lisvane and Llanishen Reservoirs

 As part of our plans to transform the reservoirs into a hub for health and wellbeing, we intend to bring back watersports to Lisvane and Llanishen reservoirs.

-Our plans include providing water-based activities – windsurfing, stand-up paddleboarding, canoeing, kayaking, electric picnic boats, and more.
+Our plans include providing water-based activities – stand-up paddleboarding, canoeing, kayaking, and more.

-Sailing would also come back to Lisvane and Llanishen reservoirs for the first time since the club was moved to Cardiff Bay in 2010.
+Sailing would also come back to Lisvane and Llanishen reservoirs for the first time since 2010.
 The site was one of the most prominent and well-loved sailing training centres in Wales and our intention will be to bring back this sport for people in Cardiff and south Wales to enjoy once more.

 We also intend to bring paddleboarding, canoeing and kayaking to the reservoir – allowing everyone the chance to enjoy a range of watersports and learn new skills in a safe inland environment.

-We’ve had a number of suggestions in support of open water swimming at the site during our open engagement with you over the past year or two.
-Unfortunately our plans to pilot open water swimming at one of our other visitor attraction sites this year has been put on hold due to coronavirus restrictions.
-However we remain committed to exploring this opportunity.
+We’ve had a number of suggestions in support of open water swimming at the site during our open engagement with you over the past few years and we remain committed to exploring this opportunity for the future.

 At Welsh Water, we believe in engaging with young people as they ultimately will be our customers of the future and will play a key role in helping us protect our precious water resources.